PowerDNS/grafana-metronome/README.md

 # Grafana integration with PowerDNS Metronome

 This repository provides integration between the [Grafana dashboard](http://grafana.org/) and [PowerDNS Metronome](https://github.com/ahupowerdns/metronome), allowing you to graph Metronome datasources in Grafana.
+Pre-made dashboard configurations to monitor PowerDNS services are included (currently only for dnsdist, others coming soon).

 Integration is implemented using a custom Metronome loader plugin for the [Graphite-API server](http://graphite-api.readthedocs.io/en/latest/).
 This API server can be configured as a Graphite data source in Grafana to translate API requests to Metronome's REST API.

-Additionally, it provides a ready-to-run [Docker Compose](https://docs.docker.com/compose/) file to quickly get Grafana and the customized Graphite-API server up and running with a simple `docker-compose up`.
+It provides a ready-to-run [Docker Compose](https://docs.docker.com/compose/) file to quickly get Grafana and the customized Graphite-API server up and running with a simple `docker-compose up`.

 ## Quickstart using Docker